-Site Allocation Policy Proposed Site 9: Gabriel's Wharf and Princes Wharf, Upper Ground SE1 Access to open space and nature conservation Development should address existing open space deficiency and access to nature deficiency by meeting the requirements of Local Plan Policy EN1(d).
-If development will result in increased useage of nearby open spaces, developer contributions will be sought to their ongoing maintenance and management.
-Urban greening and trees The building line to the eastern edge of the site should not harm the root protection zones or canopies of trees in Bernie Spain Gardens.
+Site Allocation Policy Proposed Site 9: Gabriel's Wharf and Princes Wharf, Upper Ground SE1 Energy and sustainability Development should be exemplary in meeting the net zero carbon requirements of London Plan Policy SI2 as well as Local Plan Policy EN3 and Policy EN4.
+Every effort should be made to maximise the contribution towards achieving net zero emissions on site rather than through off-setting.
+London Plan policy and guidance on Whole Life-Cycle Carbon Assessments should be followed.
+Waste management The River Thames should be prioritised for transportation of construction materials and waste during construction of the development, and for site waste once operational.
+Where possible, construction should be coordinated with nearby sites.
+Waste management and refuse and recycling storage are required to comply with Local Plan Policy EN7 and Policy Q12.
+Refuse and recycling storage and servicing must be accommodated on site.
+Air quality Air quality should be addressed in accordance with London Plan Policy SI1 and Lambeth's Air Quality Action Plan.
+Access to open space and nature conservation Development should address existing open space deficiency and access to nature deficiency by meeting the requirements of Local Plan Policy EN1(d).
+If development will result in increased usage of nearby open spaces, developer contributions will be sought to their ongoing maintenance and management.
+Biodiversity Development should address biodiversity in accordance with Local Plan Policy EN1(c).
+A Biodiversity Net Gain of at least 10% will be expected.
+Urban greening and trees The building line of any future proposal should be informed by the root protection area calculation as set out in BS5837:2012 and by the canopy constraints (shade impact, future growth) of the trees in question.
 Allowance should be made for the construction phase and also future growth of the trees.
 The Urban Greening Factor (UGF) target score is 0.4 for predominately residential schemes and 0.3 for predominately commercial schemes as set out in London Plan policy and guidance.